 Gastroenteritis may be caused by eating bony fish or shellfish.
 There are 3 common types of poisoning caused by eating bony fish—ciguatera, tetrodotoxin, and scombroid.

 Symptoms caused by the toxin in the puffer fish (fugu, a sushi delicacy), which is found most commonly in the seas surrounding Japan, are similar to those caused by fish in ciguatera poisoning.
-Death may result from paralysis of the muscles that regulate breathing.
+If a large amount of the toxin is eaten, muscles can become paralyzed and death may result from paralysis of the muscles that regulate breathing.
 The toxin cannot be destroyed by cooking or freezing.

 Shellfish poisoning can occur from June to October, especially on the Pacific and New England coasts.
 Shellfish such as mussels, clams, oysters, and scallops may ingest certain poisonous dinoflagellates at certain times when the water has a red cast, called the red tide.
 The dinoflagellates produce a toxin that attacks nerves (such toxins are called neurotoxins).
 The toxin, saxitoxin, which causes paralytic shellfish poisoning, persists even after the food has been cooked.
 The first symptom, a pins-and-needles sensation around the mouth, begins 5 to 30 minutes after eating.
 Nausea, vomiting, and abdominal cramps develop next, followed by muscle weakness.
 Occasionally, the weakness progresses to paralysis of the arms and legs.
 Weakness of the muscles needed for breathing may even be severe enough to cause death.
 Those who survive usually recover completely.